siinlab/darija-chatbot/README.md

 ### UI

-After API has been started, you can run the UI using the following command:
+After API has been started, you can run the UI using the following command (make sure the API is kept running):

 ```bash
 bash UI/start_ui.sh
 ```

 ### Finetuning

+> For more details, please refer to the documents in the [docs](docs) folder.

 Currently, this repository provides scripts to finetune the TTS and ASR models.
 To finetune the TTS model, please checkout the files in the [models/tts](models/tts/src) folder.